 ***A note about our film…

-It’s important to me that people (especially parents) understand we made this documentary in the early part of our journey and that our intension at the time, was not to teach parenting, it was to make people aware of the profound emotional and neurological impact trauma has on a child and extremities some adoptive families were living, trying to help their child build a healthy life.
+It’s important to me that people (especially parents) understand we made this documentary in the early part of our journey and that our intension at the time, was not to teach parenting, it was to make people aware of the profound emotional and neurological impact trauma has on a child and the extremities some adoptive families were living, trying to help their child build a healthy life.

 Like many families, we were just becoming aware of the special needs and lasting impact trauma has on a child and family unit.